mgree/smoosh/README.md

     resulting journals from running the test suite.
 Look in `smoosh/posix-journals`.

-  - As of 2019-10-19, Modernish on Linux (whether native, in Docker, or in a Vagrant VM) exposes a bug in Smoosh's interaction with the dash parser.
+  - As of 2019-10-21, Modernish on Linux (whether native, in Docker, or in a Vagrant VM) exposes a bug in Smoosh's interaction with the dash parser.
 This bug wasn't poked when running on macOS.

-    The manifestations are different: in Docker, Smoosh crashes;
+    The manifestations are different: in Docker, Smoosh crashes with a 'broken DEFPATH' error; natively or in a VM, some backtraces appear but the Modernish completes.
-    natively or in a VM, some strange extra output appears but the Modernish completes.

     Modernish _should_ still complete without a problem on macOS, but I'm unable to test this (as my Mac is not booting).